-This September saw the introduction of our new House System.
+Last year saw the introduction of our revised House System.
 The House System divides all students and staff into four separate houses; Belle, Irvin, Kingsley and Turing.

-The new vertical tutor groups are directly linked to the House System.
+The vertical tutor groups are directly linked to the House System.

-The new House System will mean that more leadership responsibilities will be available to students (see Powerpoint slide attachment below).
+The House System means that more leadership responsibilities are available to students.

-House points will be linked to VIVO’s and these can be gained for many activities across the school, increasing healthy competition between houses.
+House points are linked to achievement points and these can be gained for many activities across the school, increasing healthy competition between houses.

 Belle House - Communication (English, Humanities)